Jyoti (1981 film): Soundtrack

 The music was composed by Bappi Lahiri.
 The song "Chidiya Chon Chon" is based on "Marianne" by Roaring Lion.
-The song "Thoda Resham Lagta Hai" had fallen into obscurity for over two decades, but gained national attention in 2002 when it was sampled by American producer DJ Quik for the Truth Hurts song "Addictive" which led to a legal dispute that was ultimately resolved.
+The song "Thoda Resham Lagta Hai" had fallen into obscurity for over two decades, but gained wider attention in 2002 when it was sampled by American producer DJ Quik for the Truth Hurts song "Addictive" which led to a legal dispute that was ultimately resolved.
 Shortly thereafter, the original song was remixed by Indian composer Harry Anand as "Kaliyon Ka Chaman", sung by Assamese singer Shaswati Phukan.